mattmakai/mattmakai.com/source/content/pages/livecoding.markdown

 title to go to the video capture from that session.

+### Django REST Framework and APIs
+Streamed on Friday, October 23, 2015.

+* Worked on [PLAPI](https://github.com/makaimc/plapi), the web API for learning programming languages.
+Added tutorials and refactored some old serializer code.

 ### [Full Stack Python](https://www.livecoding.tv/video/full-stack-python/)
-Streamed on Tuesday, October 21, 2015.
+Streamed on Tuesday, October 20, 2015.

 * A bit of a misnomer on this stream's title.
 First I worked a bit on the "Vim for Python" proposal for PyCon 2016.